a16z/a16z-contracts/PrOb/licenses/README.md

 The cross-references in the text (e.g., Section 1.2) are also parameterized as links to the target.

+Note=Have added our first variation on the text - the Governing Law & Arbitration section now has an "Exploded.Sec" version.
+That has subheadings for the various subject matters in that long section.
+All the text is the same from the same key/values.
+Both the original "Sec" and the "Exploded.Sec" can be accessed at /Sec/Misc/LawAndForum/0.md - The Exploded.Sec can be seen there or any document that references it via "key=Exploded.Sec" E.g. from ECR.md: http://www.commonaccord.org/index.php?action=doc&file=G/a16z-contracts/PrOb/licenses/ECR.md&key=Other.LawAndForum.Explode.Sec

+Note=Errata?

 There are a number of questions or anomalies in the various texts that are noted here.
 (Collected from the .md files so they are now all in one place.)
 These could be re-expressed as GitHub "Issues".

 Sec/Misc/LawAndForum/0.md: